Q: How is club volleyball different from recreational volleyball?

 Q: When are indoor Open Gyms and Tryouts?

-Q: What do I need to do before coming to indoor tryouts?
+Q: What do I need to do before coming to open gym/indoor tryouts?

 1.)
 Please register online for tryouts.

 2.)
-Please print and complete the Player Medical Release Form, the Parent/Media Consent Form, and Gaston Galaxy Player Information sheet below.
-The forms must be turned in when you arrive to tryouts.
+Please print and complete the Player Medical Release Form and the Gaston Galaxy Player Information sheet below.
+The forms must be turned in when you arrive to open gym/tryouts.

 Gaston Galaxy Player Information sheet (this information will be used by the club to facilitate communication with players and parents)